Tingis Magazine Logo

 What does Tingis mean?

-Tingis may be the corruption of a Berber name, but in one account of Greek mythology, Tingis was the wife of the giant Antaeus (son of the gods Neptune and Gaia) and, later, of Hercules.
+Tingis may be the corruption of an Amazigh name, but in one account of Greek mythology, Tingis was the wife of the giant Antaeus (son of the gods Neptune and Gaia) and, later, of Hercules.
 When Rome annexed the North African kingdom of Mauritania in the first century AD, parts of present-day Morocco were also named after Tingis—Mauritania Tingitana.

 By using the pre-Islamic name of a city named after a woman, the magazine seeks to highlight the forgotten legacies of the Arab and Islamic worlds and the cultural complexities of Muslim-majority nations.